mharen/mharen.github.io/blog/2005/2005-07-tivo-to-rescue-slickdealsnet.md

 I just (finally) picked up a Tivo.
 I've wanted one for a long time but simply couldn't afford it.
 It wasn't even the initial cost--often they're available for &lt; $100--it was the monthly service fee of $12.95.

 Well I came across a deal I simply couldn't pass up.
-Thanks to <a href="http://www.slickdeals.net">SlickDeals.net</a>, I found a <a href="http://www.tacp.toshiba.com/dvr/product.asp?model=rs-tx20">Toshiba Tivo</a> with 140 hour capacity and a DVD-R burner for $100.
+Thanks to [SlickDeals.net](http://www.slickdeals.net), I found a [Toshiba Tivo](http://www.tacp.toshiba.com/dvr/product.asp?model=rs-tx20) with 140 hour capacity and a DVD-R burner for $100.
 As an added bonus, the unit includes basic service for free.

 Here's the deal breakdown (this is ridiculous): pick of the $600 unit and use a 50% off coupon at checkout.
 This brings it down to $300+tax.
 Then send in a $200 rebate to bring the final cost to $100+tax.
 Hell yeah!
 I was lucky enough to find one in stock and have it all up and running.
-Many thanks to <a href="http://www.slickdeals.net">SlickDeals.net</a>.
+Many thanks to [SlickDeals.net](http://www.slickdeals.net).

 The unit includes 45 days of TivoPlus for free so I am enjoying all those great features.
 I admit that I will probably end up picking up the service after the trial expires, if only for Season Pass.